sagieppel/Convolutional_Neural_Nets_With_ROI_input_and_region_selective_features_For_Materials_in_vessels/README.md

 # Focusing attention of Fully convolutional neural networks on Region of interest (ROI) input map using valve filters.
 For recognition of materials within glass vessels, in chemistry laboratory setting.
+## Newer version of net for segmenting content of specific attention region can be found [here](https://github.com/sagieppel/Segmenting-givne-region-of-an-image-using-neural-net-with-ROI-attention-input)

 ## Note: a newer and better net for finding materials in transerent vessels can be found [here](https://github.com/sagieppel/Detecting-and-segmenting-and-classifying-materials-inside-vessels-in-images-using-convolutional-net)
 This net made specifically for the [materials in glass vessels dataset](https://github.com/sagieppel/Materials-in-Vessels-data-set).
 For a simpler more general implementation of the valve filter method see [this repository](https://github.com/sagieppel/Focusing-attention-of-Fully-convolutional-neural-networks-on-Region-of-interest-ROI-input-map-)